-27.2 Revenue and expense recognition
+Revenue and expense recognition

-Premium Revenue a)
+a) Premium Revenue

 Premium revenue comprises amounts charged to policyholders.
 Premium excludes applicable levies and charges such as fire service levies collected on behalf of third parties, and is recognised net of goods and services tax.
 Premiums are recognised as revenue in accordance with the pattern of the underlying risk exposure from the date of attachment over the period of the insurance policy, which is usually one year.